sestaton/Pairfq/README.md

 **DEPENDENCIES**

-There is an external package used by Pairfq (called BerkeleyDB) and it can be installed through your package manager, though it may be installed already.
+There is an external package used by Pairfq (called Berkeley DB) and it can be installed through your package manager, though it may be installed already.
 See the [Installing dependencies](https://github.com/sestaton/Pairfq/wiki/Installing-dependencies) page for suggestions on how to install for common operating systems.

 **INSTALLATION**